How to participate in WECG

 To get on our email list for meeting announcements, upcoming events, etc., or for questions or feedback, email info@wecg.org.

-While various training opportunities arise throughout the year, there are some basic training requirements.
+While various training opportunities arise throughout the year, there are eight basic membership requirements at this time.
+The basic requirements for Full membership are:

 5. Check In